 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pantofit 40mg Tablet at a fixed time.
+Pantofit 40mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Pantofit Tablet works

 Pantofit 40mg tablet is a proton pump inhibitor (PPI).
 It works by reducing the amount of acid in the stomach which helps in relief of acid-related indigestion and heartburn.